karanaso/node-raspberry-server-home-automation-lite/README.md

 *Example Configuration*
 -----------------------
 Within the GPIO Object only write the GPIO_{pin} that you will be using.
-It will be used by the server to *ONLY* switch on/off only the specified ones.
+It will be used by the server to *ONLY* switch on/off the specified ones and not any other ports.

 var config = {
     password : '12345',